Tunnelsats/tunnelsats/FAQ.md

 ### How can I extend my subscription?
 Let's say you bought the 1 month for testing the services, and all is going great.
 Now your subscription is coming to an end, and you like to extend it to add another 3 months.
 Since we don't offer a login-service, you'd need until shortly before your previous subscription ends, and
 - buy a new subscription
-- copy the content of the configuration file from the website
+- download or transfer via email the new configuration file from the website
-- edit your existing subscription configuration file with `sudo nano /etc/wireguard/lndHybridMode.conf`
+- copy and replace old configuration file with the new one in `/etc/wireguard`
-- overwrite **all existing content** (CTRL-k for deleting lines) with your new config details
-- `CTRL-x` > `Y` to save your changes
-- restart wireguard with `sudo systemctl restart wg-quick@lndHybridMode` @osito reicht das, oder eher `sudo wg-quick@lndHybridMode down & up`?
+- restart wireguard: `sudo systemctl restart wg-quick@lndHybridMode`

 ### Are you offering any discounts?
 Yes, as you can see, the longer the subscription, the more the discount.
 We offer 5% for 3 months, 10% for 6 months, and 20% for 12 months.
 You can also expect to buy cheaper today, since we do expect prices to rise further into launching (moneyprintergobrrrrr).